AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/ingest-batch-data.md

 ### Download and prep the data

-1. Download [luma-crm.json](assets/luma-crm.json) into your `Luma Tutorial Assets` folder.
+1. You should have already downloaded and unzipped [luma-data.zip](assets/luma-data.zip) into your `Luma Tutorial Assets` folder.
-1. Open the file in a text editor and replace all instances of `_techmarketingdemos` with your own underscore-tenant value as seen in your own schemas
+1. Open `luma-crm.json` in a text editor and replace all instances of `_techmarketingdemos` with your own underscore-tenant id, as seen in your schemas
 1. Save the updated file

 ### Get the dataset id